gaois/documental/docs/software/terminologue/configuration.en.md

 "admins": ["root@localhost"]
 ```

-These are the login names of "superusers": users who have special privileges in this Terminologue installation.
-The special privileges are: you have full, writable access to everything in every termbase, and you see a link on the home to a section of Terminologue where you can administer user accounts.
+These are the login names of 'superusers' - users who have special privileges in this Terminologue installation.
+The special privileges are: you have full, writable access to everything in every termbase and you see a link on the home to a section of Terminologue where you can administer user accounts.

 ---